iamsalman35/node3-weather-website/README.md

 # node3-weather-website

-Simple Weather Application using mabox and darknet APIs
+Simple Weather Application using mapbox and darknet APIs